 As a result of the multiple challenges surrounding ITERs and their importance in medical evaluation, there has been a growing interest in examining faculty and resident attitudes toward the ITER process (Watling et al., 2008, 2010).
 The purpose of our study is to explore pediatric faculty and resident perspectives on the structure and process of the ITER, with the aim of improving the use of the ITER as an evaluation tool.
 By eliciting these perspectives through separate focus groups, this study examines the attitudes of faculty on their approach and residents on their incorporation of the ITER within a pediatric residency program.
 Separating the focus groups also allows for the opportunity to compare the perspectives of residents and clinical faculty.
-To the best of our knowledge, there has been no study to date that has focused on the ITER process in a pediatric residency training program.
-The study was conducted with residents and clinical faculty in the Division of Pediatrics at Memorial University.
-This program offers a four-year residency program in pediatrics.
-All rotations are evaluated using a standard ITER, which is completed by the faculty member who is assigned supervisory responsibility for the rotation.
-The ITER form directly asks the faculty member to indicate whether the residents performed at “above expectations”, “at expectations” or “below expectations” on each of the seven CanMed roles and on the rotation overall using simple tick boxes.
-If the faculty member feels that the resident did not have the opportunity demonstrate a particular CanMed role, he or she is able to indicate that assessment is “not applicable.”
-The supervising faculty member for the rotation is also encouraged to provide written comments related to each role.
-Finally, the ITER form asks the faculty member to indicate whether he or she met the resident to discuss their performance on the rotation prior to submitting the ITER.
-In our discussions with other pediatric residency program across the country, the ITER form and process used in the Memorial pediatric residency program is similar to the process used in most other Canadian pediatric programs.
+To the best of our knowledge, our study is the first to focus on the ITER process in a pediatric residency training program and adds to the relatively small body of work on this topic done in Canada..
+In our discussions with other pediatric residency program across the country, the ITER form and process used in the Memorial pediatric residency program is similar to the process used in most other Canadian residency programs.
 In this way, we hope that the findings that we have found in our program will be of use to other residency programs across the country.

 Methods